Here are some of the most frequently asked questions I get regarding myself or the blog.

 How did you end up in Berlin?

 Six months after that epiphany on the Charles Bridge, I moved to Berlin – never having been there, not knowing a soul, not able to speak German, and completely alone.
-There were times of hilarity, like signing up for a Vodafone contract and communicating with the sales rep via Google Translate and there were moments of frustration like almost dying during a dinner in the dark experience.
+There were times of hilarity, like signing up for a Vodafone contract and communicating with the sales rep via Google Translate and moments of frustration like almost dying during a dinner in the dark experience.
 It didn’t take long to embrace the expat life and I established myself not only as an ardent explorer of Europe, but also as a freelancer working as an IT project manager and travel blogger.

 After moving to Berlin, I did some things I’d only ever dreamt about, like crawling through darkened caves underneath Budapest, paragliding through the Italian Alps, dressing up in a Medieval costume to eat dinner in a Portuguese castle, and even performing improv in front of group of Germans at a resort in the Black Forest.
 I’ve attended runway shows at Berlin’s fashion week and once slept in the same bed as Halle Berry (although not at the same time).